Qumulo: Products

 Qumulo develops storage software for file-based data.
 The file system software can be deployed with on-premise data centers on Qumulo's network-attached storage hardware, as well as on Hewlett Packard Enterprise Apollo and Dell PowerEdge R740xd platforms.
 It can also be used on the cloud storage platforms Amazon Web Services, Microsoft Azure, or Google Cloud Platform.

 In September 2018, the firm announced an update to its software adding machine learning-powered pre-fetch to anticipate which files the user will most likely access next.
 The software preemptively caches files identified by analyzing user behavior and patterns in file access.

+Funding

+Qumulo has raised $346million in funding.

+Following its Series E funding round of $125 million in July of 2020, Qumulo achieved “unicorn” status at a valuation of more than $1.2billion.